peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- The man opens the door and asks what's wrong with them
 	- Reed says, "They've been turned to... rock"
 	- The man says, "Oh, why didn't you say so?" and tells Reed that he can help them, and asks if she has experience with giant man-eating birds
-	- Reed says, "I have experience with small man-eating birds," and the man responds, "Good enough," and tells her that he will cure her friends, but they have to kill a giant man-eating bird that has been terrorizing the town
+	- Reed says, "I have experience with a small man-eating bird," and the man responds, "Good enough," and tells her that he will cure her friends, but they have to kill a giant man-eating bird that has been terrorizing the town
 - Reed takes the man to the boat, and he leaves and returns with a contract and Scrolls of Greater Restoration that he had made before the gods died
 	- Reed signs the contract with her blood, and the man uses the scrolls on the rest of the party and the infant and turns them back into flesh
 - The infant cries and babbles in a language that is not Common